Introduction

 Restoring from a Checkpoint

-restore_from parameter in the
+restore_from parameter is used in the

-with the state saved in the specified checkpoint file.
+the state saved in the specified checkpoint file.

 simulation_config: